Email Us Today! contact@umonics.sg

 Informal conversations are spontaneous conversations that occur throughout the day.
 These conversations can occur between preschoolers and adults, peers, or family members.
 This activity helps in developing language skills by providing preschoolers with opportunities to practice their communication skills in a natural and authentic setting.
 It also promotes social competence by allowing preschoolers to engage in conversation, take turns, and respond appropriately to social cues.

 Informal conversations provide an opportunity for preschoolers to share their experiences and perspectives, which promotes social and emotional development.
 Preschoolers learn to listen actively, take turns, and respond appropriately, which enhances their social competence.
-As preschoolers engage in informal conversations, they develop their language skills and become more confident and effective communicators.
+Moreover, as preschoolers engage in informal conversations, they develop their language skills and become more confident and effective communicators.

 Structured Conversations